ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-29-ethereum-classic-ossification-and-social-scalability/index.md

 Restrictions that trusted third parties usually impose may range from transactional costs, lock-in costs, to even blocking access to services altogether.

-The more centralized a system is, the more risk it has for a trusted third party to restrict it.
+The more centralized a system is, the greater risk it has for a trusted third party to restrict it.
 Therefore, being careful in how a blockchain is designed, where the risks of centralization are reduced as much as possible, is a crucial task of the industry.

 Striking a balance between trust minimization, change, complexity, and protocol politics is the topic of this post.